manuel-leiva/rpisys/README.md

+[TOC]

 # RPISYS project

-RPISYS (**R**aspberry **Pi** **sys**tem) was created in order to build all the packages required to create a bootable image for Raspberry Pi.
-The project is based on Makefiles and bash scripts.
+RPISYS (**R**aspberry **Pi** **sys**tem) was created in order to build all the packages required to create a bootable image for Raspberry Pi but now it can be configured to create a bootable image for multiple target platforms.
+The project is based on Makefiles and bash scripts and it simplifies and automates the process of building a complete and bootable Linux environment for an embedded system while using cross-compilation to allow building for multiple target platforms on a single Linux-based development system.

-The main goal of the project is to contain a set of recipes and scripts that perform generic tasks such build a kernel, compile libraries create an image etc, therefore you can use these generic recipes to build different systems.
+The project contains a set of recipes and scripts that perform generic tasks such build a kernel, compile libraries create an image etc, therefore you can use these generic recipes to build different systems.

-You can convert this generic task to a specific task through parameters that are defined in a configuration file that is called machine definition.
+You can convert this generic task to a specific task through parameters that are defined in a configuration file called machine definition.

 Since there are some tasks where you need specific procedures that are not covered by these generic recipes, The SDK allows adding hooks with customs procedures that can be called before and after certain recipe.
 Therefore all the specific configuration and specific procedures are used by the SDK but also can be easily removed and replaced with a new configuration.

-# Configuration files
+# Current configuration files

 1. Raspberry Pi 3
     *  Configuration file: raspberry_pi_3.defs